psq/stacks-dump/README.md

 ## Support for older versions of Krypton
 i.e. for version 24.0.x.x or 23.x.x.x, use `report-24.0.x.x` instead of `report`.
 This will become obsolete very soon, but will be useful for some running the mining challenge on krypton

+Note: one way to tell you need this version is if you get an error with `no such table: staging_blocks`